Schiiss/blog/_posts/2025-04-26-a-conceptual-guide-to-mcp.md

 - **Remote Services**: External APIs and cloud-based systems that MCP servers can connect to, making it possible to integrate with third-party platforms across the internet.

-The idea behind this pattern is there would become a growing number of pre-built integrations you can tie your LLM into and the developer maintaining these MCP servers would be following best practices around secure software practices.
+The idea behind this pattern is there would become a growing number of pre-built integrations you can tie your LLM into and the developer maintaining these MCP servers would be following best practices around secure software development principles.

 ## 🐙 GitHub MCP Server Example